buzzqw/TUS/OBSS/OBSSv2-eng.md

 - A creature with **Low-Light Vision** sees without problems up to the distance, as a circular radius around the light source, indicated in Dim light, or indicated by the race if smaller, beyond is darkness.
 - A creature with **Darkvision**  sees, within the radius indicated by its Darkvision, in normal light and dim light conditions without problems, while in darkness it has -2 Awareness and to Survival for spotting traps.
 Darkvision is a black and white vision.

->> Note on light sources: You will have noticed or will soon notice that magical light sources work differently, often lasting much less or generating little light.
+>> **Note on light sources**: You will have noticed or will soon notice that magical light sources work differently, often lasting much less or generating little light.
 This is due to the will of a Patron and as such only a Patron can nullify its effects (or the Narrator!).

 ### Darkness